-Neumelans Castle was built with the rigid proportions of the Renaissance architecture
+The Residence Neumelans in Campo Tures was built according to the principles of Renaissance architecture

 Image gallery: Neumelans Castle